AavHRF/mono_trigger/readme.md

 * PySimpleGUI
 * Requests
 * BeautifulSoup 4
+* lxml

-Run `python3 -m pip install PySimpleGUI requests bs4` to install these packages.
+Run `python3 -m pip install PySimpleGUI requests bs4 lxml` to install these packages.

 ## How To Use
-You must supply a file with your trigger nations, separated by commas.
-The trigger nations must be in the order that you want the triggers to be watched.
+You must supply a file with your trigger regions, separated by commas.
+The trigger regions must be in the order that you want the triggers to be watched.